sikopet/blog/posts/file-find.md

 # Processing Files Recursively (File::Find)
-###### perl

-Sometimes you need to do something to many/all files within certain directory:
+Sometimes you need to do something to many/all files within certain directory.
+[File::Find](http://perldoc.perl.org/File/Find.html) efficiently walks through list of directories and executes a subroutine for each file or directory found recursively below starting directory:

     use File::Find;

     sub process_file {
         # do something;
     }
     find(\&process_file, @DIRLIST);

+    ## or use anonymous subroutine
+    find(
+        sub {
+            # do something
+        }
+        @DIRLIST
+    }

 .. `find` function from `File::Find` scans directories in `@DIRLIST` recursively and for each file calls the referenced function (coderef) `process_file`

-.. before calling your function `find` by default changes to the directory being scanned and sets the following variables:
+.. before calling your function `find` by default changes to the directory being scanned and sets the following (global) variables:

 * `$File::Find::dir` -- visited directory path relative to the starting directory
+* `$File::Find::name` -- full path of the file being visited relative to the starting directory
 * `$_` -- basename of the file being visited
-* `$File::Find::name` -- full path of the file being visited

 ## Find the largest file